The flag of the Netherlands represents its history, symbols, and tradition.

 Netherlands flag: The story behind the flag

-Adopted since February 19, 1937, the flag of the Netherlands has had other versions.
+Adopted on February 19, 1937, the flag of the Netherlands has had other versions.
 And to understand the meaning of their colors, let’s take a trip back to the 16th-century when most Dutch provinces were under the Duke of Burgundy.

 In 1568, the Dutch provinces finally rose in revolt against the Spanish.
 They were led by William Prince of Orange.